JoeStrout/descent-into-darkness/README.md

 3. `cd "code"`
 4. `reset; load "demo1"; run`

 This will run the current demo.
-From there you can navigate around the scene using the arrow keys (with option-left/right to strafe).
-Note that you can walk right through walls, except for the outermost walls of the maze.
+From there you can navigate around the scene using the arrow or WASD keys, plus either mouse or Q/E to rotate.